claudiol/cyber-patriots/README.md

    systemctl enable sshd
    systemctl start sshd

-NOTE: Make sure you are **root** on your local machine before executing the following commands.
+TIP: Make sure you are **root** on your local machine before executing the following commands.
 The Ansible Playbook will check for the existence of an ssh key for the **root** user on your local machine and generate one if needed.

 5 - Become the root user on your local machine
 ````